Write amplification: Separating static and dynamic data

 The separation of static (cold) and dynamic (hot) data to reduce write amplification is not a simple process for the SSD controller.
 The process requires the SSD controller to separate the LBAs with data which is constantly changing and requiring rewriting (dynamic data) from the LBAs with data which rarely changes and does not require any rewrites (static data).
 If the data is mixed in the same blocks, as with almost all systems today, any rewrites will require the SSD controller to rewrite both the dynamic data (which caused the rewrite initially) and static data (which did not require any rewrite).
 Any garbage collection of data that would not have otherwise required moving will increase write amplification.
 Therefore, separating the data will enable static data to stay at rest and if it never gets rewritten it will have the lowest possible write amplification for that data.
 The drawback to this process is that somehow the SSD controller must still find a way to wear level the static data because those blocks that never change will not get a chance to be written to their maximum P/E cycles.

 Performance implications

 Sequential writes

-When an SSD is writing large amounts of data sequentially, the write amplification is equal to one meaning there is no write amplification.
-The reason is as the data is written, the entire block is filled sequentially with data related to the same file.
+When an SSD is writing large amounts of data sequentially, the write amplification is equal to one meaning there is less write amplification.
+The reason is as the data is written, the entire (flash) block is filled sequentially with data related to the same file.
 If the OS determines that file is to be replaced or deleted, the entire block can be marked as invalid, and there is no need to read parts of it to garbage collect and rewrite into another block.
 It will need only to be erased, which is much easier and faster than the read–erase–modify–write process needed for randomly written data going through garbage collection.